kritikasapkota20/kritikasapkota20/README.md

 -🔭 I’m interested in Web development.

--🌱 I’m currently learning MERN..
+-🌱 I’m currently working as a Junior MERN Stack Developer.

 -📫 How to reach me kritikasapkota.20@gmail.com
 <p align="left">